le-petit-prince/brian-lau-MatlabProcessManager-wiki/Potential-gotchas.md

 ### Failure to cleanup timers
 #### Timer still running when projectManager goes out of scope
+_This issue is mostly fixed as of version 0.4.0.
+However, it is still possible for objects referencing processManager objects to go out of scope and leave timers, and the method below for clearing them is still valid.
+This is an issue with how Matlab determines when to [delete handle objects with timer objects](http://www.mathworks.fr/matlabcentral/answers/39858-clearing-handle-subclasses-with-timer-objects
+)._

 Because the [timers](http://www.mathworks.com/help/matlab/ref/timerclass.html) used to drain the io streams are [user-managed](http://blogs.mathworks.com/loren/2008/07/29/understanding-object-cleanup/), it is possible to get into a situation where they are not properly cleaned up.
-This is due to the fact that the each timer holds a reference to the processManager object itself, which prevents the processManager destructor from getting called (a seemingly logical place to clean up the timers).
-For example, if a processManager object goes out of scope (say you clear it from the workspace while a process is still running), its timer(s) will continue to run even though you can no longer get to the processManager object.
-If you find yourself in this situation, find the problem timers:
+If you find yourself in this situation (usually heralded by Matlab refusing when you attempt `clear classes`), find the problem timers:
 ```
 >> timers = timerfindall
 ```